When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn why baby hair loss happens, when it will come back, and why there's no reason to worry.

-Are you starting to find small strands of precious baby hair here and there?
-Your baby may have been born with a head full of thick hair, but it doesn’t mean it will stay like that.
+Finding loose strands of precious baby hair on the crib sheet can be startling.
+Your little one might have been born with a full head of thick hair, but that doesn’t guarantee it will stay that way.

-Infant hair loss is normal and happens to almost all babies at some point.
-But don’t worry, it doesn’t mean your baby will be bald forever.
+Infant hair loss is surprisingly common and happens to almost all babies at some stage.
+While it looks alarming, it does not mean your child will be bald forever.

 Key Takeaways